grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

 ### Step 6: Run tests in CI

+We recommend updating your CI workflow to include the running of e2e tests to continuously check for breakages.
 The following workflow can be used to run e2e tests against a matrix of Grafana versions for every PR in your Github repository.
 Note that this is a generic example based on a backend plugin.
 You may want to alter or remove a few of the steps in the `playwright-tests` job before using it in your plugin.

 <CodeSnippets
 snippets={[